dimakuznetsow/Visited/README.md

 - React Simple Maps - A set of React components for building SVG maps
 - Node.js - The JavaScript runtime
 - Express - The web application framework for Node.js
+- Tailwind CSS - A utility-first CSS framework for rapid UI development.

 ## Authors